MonteCarlo laser-based robot localization

 The following figure shows an example of probabilistic localisation.
 In the first phase, the robot does not know its initial state, the initial probability distribution is uniform.
 In the second phase, the robot is looking at a door, the sensory observation model determines that there are three zones or modes with equal probability of being the zone where the robot is.
 In the third phase, the robot is moving forward so the probabilistic motion model is applied, the probability distribution should move the same distance that the robot has moved, but as estimating the motion is difficult, what is done is to smooth it.
 In the last phase, the robot detects another door and this observation is merged with the accumulated information.
 This causes the probability to concentrate on a single possible area where it can be found, and thus ends the global localisation process.

-- Monte Carlo localisation is based on a collection of particles or samples.
+• Monte Carlo localisation is based on a collection of particles or samples.
 Particle filters allow the localisation problem to be solved by representing the a posteriori probability function, which estimates the most likely positions of the robot.
-The a posteriori probability distribution is sampled, where each sample is called a particle [4].
+The a posteriori probability distribution is sampled, in a way where each sample is called a particle [4].

-- When the programme starts, the robot does not know where it is.
-However, the actual samples are evenly distributed, and the importance weights are all equal. evenly distributed, and the importance weights are all equal.
-After a long time, the samples near the current the current position are more likely, and those further away are less likely.
+• When the program starts, the robot does not know where it is.
+However, the actual samples are evenly distributed and the importance weights are all equal.
+After a long time, the samples near the current position have a higher probability, and those further away have a lower probability.
 The basic algorithm is as follows:

-- Create a collection of samples, by sampling with replacement from the current set of samples, based on their importance weights.
+3. Create a collection of samples, by sampling with replacements from the current set of samples, based on their importance weights.

-- The following figure shows an example of the operation of the particulate filter.
+• The following figure shows an example of the operation of the particle filter.
 At the initial instant the particles are uniformly distributed in the environment.
 As new observations are obtained, the particles accumulate in probability zones until they converge to the probability zone [5].

 Contributors